ErikSchierboom/requirejstutorial/README.md

 Note that the callback function's parameters are defined in the order of its dependencies.
 This means that the first parameter will get passed the value of the first module dependency (`'album'`); consequently, the second parameter corresponds to the `'counter'` module.

 ### Main file
 Another important concept is that of a main file.
-When you include RequireJS in your application, you have to point it to a JavaScript file which it will consider to be your application's entry point, your main file.
+When you include RequireJS in your application, you have to point it to a JavaScript file that will be used as your application's entry point, your main file.
 When your application runs, RequireJS will automatically load this main file and its code will be executed.

 The function of the main file is twofold: